State Dept. official flagged Hunter Biden's 'conflict of interest' in Ukraine, testimony shows

 "Part of our foreign assistance was specifically focused to try to limit and reduce corruption," Kent said.
 "And we also tried, to the best of our knowledge and abilities, to do due diligence to make sure that U.S. taxpayer dollars are being spent for the purposes that they were appropriated and that they are as effective as they can be."

+Fox News is told the GOP will likely focus on the fact that Kent testified he was getting second-hand information from Lt.
+Col. Alexander Vindman regarding concerns about Trump's call with Ukraine's leader.
+Republicans are expected to argue that while Vindman expressed reservations about the July call, Kent was giving House investigators nothing more than his own interpretation of how Vindham perceived the conversation.

+Republicans are also focusing on how Kent was evidently upset about being pushed to the side on Ukraine policy, and arguing that while there may have been “irregular channels” for diplomacy, such an arrangement is not an impeachable offense.

-Kent went on to assert that he was told to "lay low" on Ukraine policy as the Trump administration, and the president's personal attorney Rudy Giuliani, were interacting with Ukraine outside of traditional foreign policy channels.
+During his deposition, Kent asserted that he was told to "lay low" on Ukraine policy as the Trump administration, and the president's personal attorney Rudy Giuliani, were interacting with Ukraine outside of traditional foreign policy channels.

 'COUP HAS STARTED,' WHISTLEBLOWER ATTORNEY ANNOUNCES IN 2017